hoainamhi/How-to-use-BingX-referral-code-EYRFXI-/README.md

 # How to use BingX referral code "EYRFXI"
-To use the BingX referral code EYRFXI and unlock your sign-up bonus, follow these steps:
+To use the BingX referral code "EYRFXI" and unlock your sign-up bonus, follow these steps:

 ✅ How to Apply the BingX Referral Code "EYRFXI"